LiMiSi23/python-learning-journal/README.md

 Hi, I'm Rocky.
 I'm from the Bay Area.
 I'm planning to double in math and computer science.
 I love swimming, card games, and video games.
 I have learned Python, Java, and other programming languages in mathematics, such as R and MATLAB.
 I'm currently learning C++ in West Valley, too.
 I would like to become a data scientist.

 #  Goals for This Course
 I want to improve my skills in solving more complex coding problems.
+I wish I could acquire skills for me to complete a bigger project and suceed in future programing courses.

 #  My First Python Program
 ```python